 The route is 111 miles of rugged landscapes, idyllic villages, impressive mountains, and gorgeous islands.
 You can begin the journey anywhere on the route, but popular starting points are at Kenmare and Killarney.
 I will note that parts of this are a bit daunting, particularly Conor Pass, so don’t look down if you don’t like heights.

 How long it takes depends entirely on you and your lust for outdoor activities, as there are many.
 You can enjoy watersports, explore nature by horseback, head out for deep-sea fishing or freshwater fishing.
-There are historical sites and ancient monuments.
+There are historical sites and ancient monuments that you’ll want to see if you have 10 days in Ireland.

 4. Visit Ireland’s 50 Million Year Old Rock Formation